adrianmejiam/HRA-DL-highresaudio.com/README.md

 # Misc Info
 - Written around Python v3.6.7.
+- If there's a booklet available, it'll be fetched.
 - Any special characters that your OS doesn't support in filenames will be replaced with "-".
 - Filename clashes will be handled inside of album folders.
 If a clash occurs inside an album folder, the previous file will be deleted.
 If you need to get in touch: Sorrow#5631, [Reddit](https://www.reddit.com/user/Sorrow446)